 Compared to other extended warranty options, Omega Auto Care has a few drawbacks but makes up for it with its perks and coverage plans.
 We gave the company an overall rating of 4.4 stars out of 5.0 based on its performance in five key areas: industry standing, coverage, cost, transparency, and customer service.

 What Is Omega Auto Care?

 Omega Auto Care is a vehicle service contract provider based out of Florida.
-The company has been in business for almost 20 years, although it has only been accredited by the Better Business Bureau (BBB) since 2017.
+The company holds an A+ rating and accreditation from the BBB.
 Its website is easy to navigate and has a helpful interactive table that compares what each plan covers.